puppetlabs-toy-chest/telly/README.md

-beaker-testrail
+telly
 ===============

-The beaker_testrail project is a script designed to relieve the manual effort required when setting TestRail results for automated Beaker tests
+The telly project is a script designed to relieve the manual effort required when setting TestRail results for automated Beaker tests

-**The beaker_testrail project is very much in Alpha right now, and not recommended for use**
+**The telly project is very much in Alpha right now, and not recommended for use**

 Download
 --